madpiano/2019-432/README.md

 ## When and Where?

 - Tuesdays and Thursdays from 1 PM to 2:15 PM in Room **E321-323** in the Robbins Building at the School of Medicine.
-- Our first session will be on Tuesday **2019-01-22**, as Dr. Love is away the first week of the semester.
 - Classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).
+Our first session will be on Tuesday **2019-01-22**, as Dr. Love is away the first week of the semester.

 ## What Should I do before the First Class?